webshotarchive/docs/docs/tutorial-basics/setting-up-screenshots-with-cypress.md

 ```

 :::tip
 The `continue-on-error: true` option is used to allow the Github Action to continue running even if the screenshots fail.
-This is useful if you want to run the Github Action, upload the screenshots to the Webshot Archive API and comment on the PR with the results.
+This is useful if you want to run the Github Action, upload the screenshots to the Webshot Archive API and comment on the PR with the results then fail the PR if the screenshots fail.
 :::

 ```yaml title=".github/workflows/main.yml" {38-46}